Texas Holdem Poker Online

 The below texas Holdem hand ranking is the guide to form your best five-card texas Holdem poker sequence.

-- Royal Flush — five cards of the same suit, ranked ace through ten; A♥K♥Q♥J♥10♥
+- Royal Flush — five cards of the same suit is Royal Flush, ranked ace through ten; A♥K♥Q♥J♥10♥

 - Four of a Kind — four cards of the same rank; Q♣Q♥Q♦Q♠4♦

 - Full House — three cards of the same rank and two more cards of the same rank; J♣J♥J♠8♦8♥

 - Flush — any five cards of the same suit; A♠J♠8♠5♠2♠